Child border crossings surging, straining US facilities

 Besides setting up new temporary facilities to house migrant children, it is also backing aid to Honduras, Guatemala and El Salvador to try to stem the flow of migrants at the source.

-Mayorkas took swipes at the previous administration for dismantling an asylum system that would have enabled a more “orderly” immigration system, cutting aid to Central America and failing to vaccinate Border Patrol agents.
+Mayorkas took swipes at the previous administration for dismantling an asylum system that would have enabled a more “orderly” immigration process, cutting aid to Central America and failing to vaccinate Border Patrol agents.

 Also, he said the Biden administration is working to make the asylum process shorter and to make it possible to petition from an applicant's home country rather than make a dangerous and uncertain journey.
 “We have no illusions about how hard it is,” he said, “and we know it will take time.”